The Revival of the Religious Sciences: Influence

-Seyyed Hossein Nasr states that it is 'perhaps the most influential work on ethics in Islamic history'.
+Seyyed Hossein Nasr states that it is "perhaps the most influential work on ethics in Islamic history".
 It became the most frequently read Islamic book after the Quran and the hadith.
 Its great accomplishment was to bring orthodox Sunni theology and Sufi mysticism together in a useful, comprehensible manner to guide every aspect of Muslim life and death.

 Reception

-The Ilya Ulum al-Din is considered to be one of the most widely read books in Islam across the world, having gained reverence from scholars and the general acceptance of the Muslim people (ummah).
+The Ihya Ulum al-Din is considered to be one of the most widely read books in Islam across the world, having gained reverence from scholars and the general acceptance of the Muslim people (ummah).
 Here are few statements regarding the book from the most revered and renowned scholars:

 Al-Nawawi stated that: "Were the books of Islam all to be lost, excepting only the Ihya, it would suffice to replace them all."

 Ibn al-Subki said regarding it: "It (Ihya) ranks among the books which Muslims look after (preserve) and spread far and wide so that many people may be guided reading it.
 Hardly has someone looked into this book, except he woke up on the spot (came to Guidance) thanks to it.
 May Allah grant us insight that shows us the way of the Truth (Haqq), and protect us from what (darkness) stands between us and the Truth as a veil."

 Al-Safadi said: "It is among the noble and greatest books, to the extent that it was said concerning it - that if all the books of Islam were lost, except the 'Ihya' (of Al-Ghazali), it would suffice (be enough) for what was lost."

 Fakhr al-Din al-Razi said: "It (Ihya) was as if Allah (God) gathered all the Sciences (subjects) under a dome and showed them to Al-Ghazali."